knightsUCF/SpaceGame/log.md

 Also create a very nice research tree in 3D, which the player can orbit around, some sort of Matrix like cyberpunk feel.
 This will do wonders, namely three things: 1. break up the monotony of the game (perhaps we can choose this between levels) 2. create a research tree upgrade mechanism, adding to the progression and fun of the game, and 3. create strategy

-And on top of this, the 3D VR Research Tree would be easy to do, and would relaly set the game apart.
+And on top of this, the 3D VR Research Tree would be easy to do, and would really set the game apart.

 Put a lot time in making the weapons feel good, like the creators from Dead Cells.